wensir365/pkugcm/readme.md

 # Change Log

+## 2017-Mar-28: Rename directory puma to src

+Rename "puma", the directory of all fortran source code, into "src", to make the directory structure more neat.

 ## 2017-Mar-27: Add MPI function

 Add mpimod.f90 and make minor modification on makefile, so that I can deliver MPI runs using 4 CPUs.
 Seems the excutable with MPI still can be run with 1 single CPU, like this: "./puma_mpi.x 32 10".
 Normally, the MPI run can be done by "mpiexec -np 4 puma_mpi.x 32 10".